Five Upholstery Cleaning Codes Interpreted

 What are the Upholstery Cleaning Codes?

-Standard upholstery cleaning codes are: W, S, WS and X.
+Standard upholstery cleaning codes are: W, S, WS, X and D.

 Where to find the Upholstery Cleaning Codes?